-Of course no road trip is complete with our proper tunes.
+Of course no road trip is complete without proper tunes.
 We started off the journey with a little late 90s tunes.
 Thankfully Emmy has a car with bluetooth and a great sound system.
-Thankfully the main roads out of Uganda are well maintained, so after 2 weeks of bumping around on dirt roads, it nice great to not have any pot holes to put up with.
+Also, the main roads out of Uganda are well maintained, so after 2 weeks of bumping around on dirt roads, it nice great to not have any pot holes to put up with.

 This was the first trip Emmy and I were able to take together.
 We’ve been friends for over 7 years, but often get very little time together.

 Along the way, we saw school kids hanging out of a truck going way too fast down the road.
 They loved posing for the white guy.
 Also we stopped for a quick photo at the equator.

 We drove several hours until after dark.
 We stayed the night in Mbarara, Uganda.
 It’s a town in southern Uganda.
 Emmy had a friend who was visiting there that night so we got to hang out with him for a bit after we arrived.

 The next morning we hit the road as we still had a long drive ahead of us.
 I had my international driving permit, so I got to weave in and out of cars for a couple hours on the open roads.
 Driving on the other side of the road in a car where the steering wheel is also on a different side took some getting used to, but was overall a lot of fun.